pyamg.amg_core#

 - Parameters:

-number of rows in A (number of vertices)
+int Number of rows in A (number of vertices).

-state of each vertex (1 if in the MIS, 0 otherwise)
+array,inplace State of each vertex (1 if in the MIS, 0 otherwise).

-maximum number of iterations to use (default, no limit)
+int Maximum number of iterations to use (default, no limit).

 Notes